gardener/landscaper/docs/usage/Blueprints.md

-# Blueprint
+# Blueprints

-Blueprints describe the steps that are necessary to deploy a component/application.<br>
+Blueprints describe the steps that are necessary to deploy a component/application.
 These steps can consist of deploy items or other blueprints which are assembled using installation templates.

 A Blueprint is a filesystem that contains the blueprint definition at `/blueprint.yaml`.
-Other files can be added optionally.
+Other additional files can be added optionally.

-Every Blueprint must have a corresponding component descriptor that is used to reference tht blueprint and define the dependencies of the blueprint.
+Every Blueprint must have a corresponding component descriptor that is used to reference the Blueprint and define its the dependencies.

 ```
 my-blueprint
 ├── data